Featured on the Best Therapists Podcast: Understanding and Repairing Contempt in Relationships

 💬 What We Talked About

 In my practice with couples, contempt is one of the conflict patterns I pay closest attention to.
 Drawing largely from the Gottman Method, we discussed how contempt—whether expressed through sarcasm, eye-rolling, or a subtle tone of superiority—signals a deeper breakdown in respect and emotional safety.
+Therapists help couples identify contempt by recognizing specific behaviors such as sarcasm, eye-rolling, and mockery, which are clear indicators of disrespect.
+If negative patterns like sarcasm and dismissiveness are not addressed, they can become entrenched, making it harder for couples to break the cycle of conflict.

-Some of the topics we explored included:
+Some of the topics we explored included relationship breakdown:

-🧠 From the Therapy Room
+🧠 Mental Health Insights From the Therapy Room

 🎙 About the Hosts